 Treatment is often guided by an expert in infectious diseases.
 Following treatment, residual fatigue or respiratory disease in some patients may last for weeks or months.

-Though coccidioidomycosis (Valley fever) tends to recover on its own in healthy individuals, it can cause serious lung infections, chronic disease, and even lethal disease in patients with impaired immune defense.
+Though coccidioidomycosis (Valley fever) tends to recover on its own in healthy individuals, it can cause serious lung infections, chronic disease, and even lethal disease in patients with impaired immune defence.
 Diagnosis, aftercare, and antifungal therapy, especially in serious or disseminated disease, are long-term and expensive.

 Also Read: